DarkKnight-Wayne/Example_Project/README.md

 ## Setting up this project:
 - Install NodeJS
+- Fork this repo
-- Clone this repo in a new folder in your computer
+- Clone the forked repo in a new folder in your computer

   Commands for terminal
 - Install missing dependencies: